Part 3: Management and Accountability

 Meeting workforce needs

-The retention rate for 2012‑13 was 93 per cent, with an average annual retention rate of 91 per cent over the previous five years.
+Eighty‑six per cent of AOFM staff have degree qualifications, with 23 per cent holding higher degrees and 19 per cent holding double degrees.
+Forty‑two per cent have professional qualifications related to their role with the AOFM.
+The retention rate for 2013‑14 was 93 per cent, with an average annual retention rate of 91 per cent over the previous five years.

 Training and development

-The AOFM performance management system is designed to encourage staff to consider training and development activities during each performance cycle.
-Over the last five financial years, an average of 85 per cent of staff have participated in training or development supported by the AOFM.
-During this period, training averaged 4.1 days per full‑time equivalent staff member (FTE) per year and the direct costs of training (paid to external parties) averaged $2,266 per FTE per year.
-In 2012‑13, 96 per cent of employees participated in training and $2,516 per FTE was paid to external providers.
-Of the 3.8 days per FTE invested in skill development, 1.8 days per FTE were external courses, and one day each was devoted to study assistance and in‑house training respectively.
-Including participant time, AOFM’s commitment to training and development activity in 2012‑13 represented 3.1 per cent of gross salary.
+The AOFM performance management system sets the main framework to consider training and development activities during each performance cycle.
+In 2013‑14, all staff participated in some form of internal or external training and $4,307 per full-time equivalent (FTE) was paid to external providers for the period.
+Of the 4.6 days per FTE invested in skill development, 2.5 days per FTE were external courses, 0.5 days were invested in study, and the balance was spent on training in‑house.
+Including participant time, the AOFM’s commitment to training and development activity in 2013‑14 represented 4.7 per cent of gross salary.

 The AOFM workforce

-As at 30 June 2013, the AOFM employed 40.6 full‑time equivalent staff under the Public Service Act 1999.
-Table 2 shows this workforce by broadband classification.
+At 30 June 2014, the AOFM employed 39.7 FTE staff under the Public Service Act 1999.
+Table 1 shows this workforce by broadband classification.

-Two staff were located overseas during the year to support capacity building in sovereign debt management in Papua New Guinea and the Solomon Islands.
-These positions are arranged under the Strongim Gavman Program and the Regional Assistance Mission to the Solomon Islands programs respectively.
+Three staff were involved in overseas missions during the year and of these, one was still on deployment at the end of 2013‑14.
+Two positions were staffed to support capacity building in sovereign debt management in Papua New Guinea and the Solomon Islands.
+These positions are arranged under the Strongim Gavman Program and the Solomon Islands Economic and Public Sector Governance Program respectively.

 Changes to senior management